-Various recreation and open space issues were identified throughout the City of New Orleans and for each Planning District.
-The properties and, that although the area has plant's site. majority of the issues identified for Planning District 4 addressed areas in other neighborhoods of the District.
-The Gert of the neighborhood is stunted by heavy Town neighborhood was not identified as having deficiencies in open space, being within proximity to two major parks, presence of several corner stores and bars Norwood Thompson Playground and with alcoholic beverage permits that create Cuccia-Byrnes Playground.
+Orleans and for each Planning District.
+The majority of the issues identified for Planning District 4 addressed areas in other neighborhoods of the District.
+The Gert Town neighborhood was not identified as Norwood Thompson Playground and Cuccia-Byrnes Playground.

-This Master Plan identified a number of Within Gert Town neighborhood and along parks for renovation, and maintenance among which are the following parks that form part of the Gert Town neighborhood: Norwood Thompson Playground and the shops, as well as vacant land.
+This Master Plan identified a number of Within Gert Town neighborhood and along parks for renovation, and maintenance the Earhart Boulevard corridor there are a among which are the following parks that variety of uses including a lumber mill, form part of the Gert Town neighborhood: cement plant, and various auto mechanics Norwood Thompson Playground and the shops, as well as vacant land.
 It identifies Cuccia-Byrnes Playground.
 It identified the Gert Town chemical factory at Earhart both parks as needing continuous and Pine Street as a site that must be maintenance.

-for Gert Town within the 2002 plan.
-Among the key community issues identified throughout District 4 and that are The Land Use Plan proposes along Earhart Gert Town desire a detailed review of a applicable to Gert Town are: the lack of Boulevard to re-establish trees, proposes additional green space, landscaping provided along all major roadways and landscape buffers between industrial and residential uses.
+throughout District 4 and that are applicable to Gert Town are: the lack of A number of planning efforts and one activity centers for senior citizens, additional green space, landscaping provided along all major roadways and landscape buffers between industrial and residential uses.